 Principal Research Scientist

 Principal research scientists and research scientists are responsible for initiating new research activities; creating and managing research laboratories; seeking funding opportunities, submitting proposals, and fulfilling the terms of research grants and contracts; planning, conducting and reporting on original research; and representing their research groups externally.
 Persons appointed to these titles may serve routinely as principal investigators on grants and contracts.
-More information is available on the Office of the Vice Provost for Research website.

 An individual may be appointed directly to the principal research scientist title or promoted from research scientist.
 The line of progression in these titles is limited to research scientist and principal research scientist – there is no routine expectation of promotion from senior research associate.
 There is no routine expectation of promotion from these titles to senior scientist.

 Promotion from research scientist to principal research scientist is based on quality of achievement, productivity, national and international stature in the field, leadership of the independent research program, effectiveness with colleagues and with participants in the research program, and service to the field.
 Promotion is not automatic, for example after a particular number of years in title.
 A formal dossier review is required for promotion to principal research scientist and follows the procedures for the dossier-based appointment review.